 If you have been injured by a defective product, there are important steps you should take.
 First, ensure that the product is not lost or destroyed.
 If you do not have access to the product, contact us immediately because we will take the steps necessary to preserve the product before it’s destroyed.

-Under products liability law, it’s the injured party’s burden to prove that the product was defective.
-Therefore, it is important that the product be inspected by one or more qualified experts to determine the exact nature of the defect and whether that defect caused the harm suffered.
+Under product liability law, it’s the injured party’s burden to prove that the product was defective.
+Therefore, it is important that the product is inspected by one or more qualified experts to determine the exact nature of the defect and whether that defect caused the harm suffered.
 If the product is not recovered, the customer may be left with no proof that the product was defective.

 Defective Product Defects

 Defective and dangerous products, marketing defects, and manufacturing defects have the ability to cause serious injuries, permanent disabilities, and potentially death.
 Types of defective products may include consumer products, defective automobiles, defective medical products, and dangerous drugs.
 Every year, thousands of consumers sustain serious injuries from common household products that are defective.
 These goods usually seem harmless until an injury occurs.
 Some examples of defective or unsafe consumer products include automobiles and automotive products, toys and children’s products,

 Manufacturing Flaw of Defect